 If you remain unconvinced, there is the boost to your brand from "doing the right thing."
 Removing the barriers between the user and their objective is not a need limited to disabled users.
 It's the goal of all great design.

 Ephox develops our products with disabilities in mind.
-Our WYSIWYG editors are built from the ground up to follow the relevant best practices set forth by the WCAG 2.0 and Section 508 standards.
+Our WYSIWYG editor are built from the ground up to follow the relevant best practices set forth by the WCAG 2.0 and Section 508 standards.
 We also have built an accessibility checker which assists content authors using our WYSIWYG editors to create content that meets accessibility guidelines.